 And…One Sales Tax You Might Not Have To Pay

 Sick of all the extra taxes on oddball items?
 Well, then live long and prosper!
 That’s right, if are 100 or older and you live in New Mexico, you are exempt from state income tax.

 Sales Tax: Done for You

 QuickBooks takes the pain out of calculating sales tax.
 We’ve done the math for you on thousands of state, city, and county sales tax rates around the U.S. Be confident that you’re collecting the right amount of tax on each and every sale.
-Learn more and try QuickBooks free today.
+Learn more about the Sales Tax feature in QuickBooks and get started for free today.